Four-phase logic: History

-Boysel recalls that four-phase dynamic logic allowed him to achieve 10X the packing density, 10X the speed, and 1/10 the power compared to other MOS techniques being used at the time (metal-gate saturated-load PMOS logic), using the first-generation MOS process at Fairchild.
+Boysel recalls that four-phase dynamic logic used in the AL1 allowed him to achieve 10× the packing density, 10× the speed, and 1/10 the power compared to other MOS techniques being used at the time (metal-gate saturated-load PMOS logic), using the first-generation MOS process at Fairchild.

 Structure

-There are two types of logic gates – a '1' gate and a '3' gate.
+There are two types of logic gates – a "1" gate and a "3" gate.
 These differ only in the clock phases used to drive them.
 A gate can have any logic function; thus, potentially, every gate has a customized layout.
 An example 2-input NAND 1 gate and an inverter 3 gate, together with their clock phases (the example uses NMOS transistors), are shown below:

 The Φ1 and Φ3 clocks need to be non-overlapping, as do the Φ2 and Φ4 clocks.
-Considering the 1 gate, during the Φ1 clock high time (also known as the precharge time), the output C precharges up to V(Φ1)−V_{th}, where V_{th} represents the threshold of the precharge transistor.
-During the next quarter clock cycle (the sample time), when Φ1 is low, and Φ2 is high, C either stays high (if A or B are low) or C gets discharged low (if A and B are high).
+Considering the 1 gate, during the Φ1 clock high time (also known as the precharge time), the output C precharges up to V(Φ1) − V_{th}, where V_{th} represents the threshold of the precharge transistor.
+During the next quarter clock cycle (the sample time), when Φ1 is low, and Φ2 is high, C either stays high (if A or B are low) or gets discharged low (if A and B are high).

 The A and B inputs must be stable throughout this sample time.
-The output C becomes valid during this time – and therefore, a 1 gate output can't drive another 1 gate's inputs.
+The output C becomes valid during this time, and therefore, a 1 gate output cannot drive another 1 gate's inputs.
 Hence 1 gates have to feed 3 gates, and they, in turn, have to feed 1 gates.

 One more thing is useful – 2 and 4 gates.
 A 2 gate precharges on Φ1 and samples on Φ3:

 and a 4 gate precharges on Φ3 and samples on Φ1.

 Gate interconnection rules are: 1 gates can drive 2 gates and/or 3 gates; 2 gates can drive only 3 gates; 3 gates can drive 4 gates and/or 1 gates; 4 gates can drive only 1 gates:

 Usage

 Four-phase logic works well; in particular, there are no race hazards because every combinational logic gate includes a register.
-It's worth noting that the layout does not require the bussing of any power supplies – only clock lines are bussed.
-Also, since the design technique is ratioless (cf. static logic), many designs can use minimum-size transistors.
+It is worth noting that the layout does not require the bussing of any power supplies – only clock lines are bussed.
+Also, since the design technique is ratioless (unlike static logic), many designs can use minimum-size transistors.